Career advice

 3. Data Visualisation & Storytelling

-Enhance your visualisation skills through Tableau's free training resources and certification programs.
-Their guided learning paths help you progress from basics to advanced techniques.
+Level up now: Tableau's free training resources and certification programs offer guided learning paths from basics to advanced techniques.

 4. TensorFlow & PyTorch